 The President’s Advisory Council (PAC) is a 100-member body that is charged with representing the interests of faculty, staff and students in major University decisions.
 The group is comprised of all vice presidents and deans, the executive leadership of the Faculty Senate and Student Government Association, the chairs of the college and school faculty councils, and a number of staff and administrative leaders.

-The Special Assistant to the President for Mission and Identity is Christopher Collins, S.J.
-The former director of SLU’s Catholic Studies program, Father Collins provides executive-level leadership for fostering and promoting SLU’s Catholic, Jesuit identity.
+As the Assistant to the President for Mission and Identity, Christopher Collins, S.J., provides executive-level leadership for fostering and promoting SLU’s Catholic, Jesuit identity.
 He also works to ensure that SLU’s mission and core values — as well as the principles and traditions of Catholic, Jesuit higher education — are fully integrated into everything the University does.

 Director, President's Office